Ame04/project_builder/Readme.md

 This project is made to generate a project skeleton to begin with.
 Like than, with only one command you can begin to code or design on your project without thinking about its layout.

+## Prerequise
+To be able to handle the cad files please follow steps from this [page](https://blog.lambda.cx/posts/freecad-and-git/)

+The script will search if you have the required things done if you choose to instanciate a project with a mechanical part.

 ## Standard layout
 Currently the layout will be the following :